Despicable-Nin/sample_backend/README.md

   - **RepositoryRawSQL:** Uses raw SQL (ADO.NET).
   Both are aggregated within Infrastructure and implement the interface defined in Application.

-This diagram and guide together provide a clear overview of how the solution is structured using Visual Studio, without CLI commands, and how configuration determines the concrete repository implementation.
+This guide and diagram together provide a clear, Visual Studio–based approach to building a .NET Web API using SQLite and the IRepository pattern with two implementations.